 Posted by Larry Gleeson.

 Iglesia wisely opens with the stunningly beautiful Blanca Suarez (kudos to José Quetglas for Make-up) as Elena, waltzing through a fast-moving urban city-scape while conversing on her cellular phone about her romantic prospects while a business man initially crosses her path bearing the same lughole accessory. Ángel Amorós serves as Director of Photography and his opening scene is nothing short of brilliant.
 A must-see!

-From here Iglesia embarks on an adventurous, often calamitous tale primarily set in the bar’s basement rooms and the underground passageways of Madrid.
+In The Bar Iglesia sets forth an adventurous, often calamitous tale primarily set in the bar’s basement rooms and the underground passageways of Madrid.
 Iglesia focuses his lens on these characters in a most intimate manner.
 The colorful characters’ personality layers (and clothing!) are peeled as they try to stay alive.
 However, along the way, lives are lost.
-Yet, truths are revealed and inner strength is found.
+Yet, truths are revealed, self-discovery is made and inner strength is found.
 The film has a run time of 102 minutes allowing for some emotional depth in his supporting characters while bringing the character of Elena to full fruition.